 Founded nearly a thousand years ago, Marrakech is Morocco's most vibrant and exotic city, with rose-coloured buildings, a wealth of monuments and labyrinthine souks set against the snow-capped Atlas Mountains.
 A shopaholic could spend a lifetime here, browsing the stalls of homeware, fabrics, spices, wooden crafts, lanterns and other trinkets.

-But there's plenty more: opulent palaces, royal tombs, and - in the new town of Gueliz - colourful gardens including the popular Majorelle of Yves Saint Laurent fame.
+The walled medina is a maze of unsigned pink alleys, and getting lost is part of the experience.
+The main hub, and the point where most alleys emerge, is the huge square of Djemaa el Fna (also spelled Jma el Fnaa and other variations), where open-air BBQ stalls, nut and date vendors, orange juicers, snake charmers, story tellers and assorted touts mix with a melee of bemused tourists.
+But there's plenty more: opulent palaces, royal tombs and - in the new town of Gueliz - colourful gardens including the popular Majorelle of Yves Saint Laurent fame.
 Further afield are the dense palm groves of the Palmeraie, dotted with upscale resorts and the occasional golf course - an alternative place to base yourself if you want a bit more breathing space and don't mind taking taxis in.

 Choosing where to eat in Marrakech is a daunting task: doormen usher you into their restaurants, street vendors tempt you with their spicy delicacies, and mopeds nearly knock you off your feet as you browse.

 So profit from our hard-won research and see all our favourite spots for lunch or dinner in the medina - including this affordable rooftop café pictured (Atay), the best Moroccan cuisine in the city (La Table de la Kasbah), and the most popular bar (Barometre).